juntossomosmais/auth0-samples/README.md

-# Auth0 Samples
+# Auth0 Samples: Demystify all your doubts about how to integrate with Auth0

-In this project, you'll find:
+In this repository, you'll find:

 - **custom-universal-login**: A project that has a custom universal login using [Auth0.js](https://github.com/auth0/auth0.js), React and [Parcel](https://parceljs.org/).
 You can easily change it to [Lock.js](https://github.com/auth0/lock) if required.
 This has nothing to do with New Universal Login, which uses Liquid as template engine.
 [Know the differences](https://auth0.com/docs/login/universal-login/new-universal-login-vs-classic-universal-login).
 - **product-a-regular-web-app**: A sample application that represents some sort of product written in Python using [Django as template engine](https://docs.djangoproject.com/en/4.0/topics/templates/).